DesignByOnyx/conditional-middleware/README.md

 }
 ```

-## Use a "context" for `if/else if` behavior
+## Use a "context" for ` if/else if ` behavior

 Consider a situation where you want to have multiple conditions but only want the first one that returns **true**.
 This type of behavior is availble by creating a "context".
-In the following example, as soon as one condition returns **true**, none of the other conditions are even checked.
+In the following example, as soon as one condition returns **true**, none of the other conditions are checked.

 ```js
 const express = require('express');